bl-kt/date-calc/README.md

 # Date-Calc - Node.js Date Calculator

-I found myself googling 'date calculator' more often than I'd like, and wanted to make one that looked a lot more visually appealing than many I found online.
+I found myself googling 'date calculator' more often than I'd like, and thought of that as a perfect oppertunity to make my own.
-I'm also using this project to practice forms, grid-layout and SCSS.

 ## **Contents**
 - Dependancies